4mg1n3/screen-sim/README.md

 # Usage

 - Add your pixels in the list, change the update_screen function and run the program (space bar stops it)
+- The example is supposed to be some sort of rotating 3D shape